LaunchCodeEducation/launchcode-course-learning-objectives/data-structures-and-algorithms/lesson02.rst

    - insert
    - remove
    - traverse
+- Understand the concept of depth of a BST
 - Explain what it means for a BST to be balanced
 - Explain how a BST might become unbalanced (including worst-case scenarios), and how an unbalanced tree affects the efficiency of a binary search
 - Understand how to balance a BST